Charlie's Angels (2019 film): Plot

-A team of Angels, led by senior operative John Bosley, capture international embezzler Jonny Smith in Rio de Janeiro and turn him over to American authorities.
+A team of Angels including Jane and Sabina, led by senior operative John Bosley, capture international embezzler Jonny Smith in Rio de Janeiro and turn him over to American authorities.

 A year later, the European division of the Townsend Agency is informed that Elena Houghlin, an engineer and programmer employed by entrepreneur Alexander Brok, wants to expose her superiors.
-She knows that Brok's head of development, Peter Fleming, is covering up a discovery about how an energy conservation device that she helped invent, Calisto, has the potential to trigger fatal seizures when used.
-She meets with operative Edgar "Bosley" in Hamburg to turn over her findings, but an assassin named Hodak ambushes the meeting and subsequently kills Edgar, leaving Elena to drown.
-Edgar's protégé, Jane Kano, rescues her and brings her to operative Rebekah "Bosley" with the help of her partner, Sabina Wilson.
-Meanwhile, John, who has since retired from the agency, discovers that Rebekah has tagged him with the agency's specialized subdermal implant without his knowledge.
+She knows that Brok's head of development, Peter Fleming, is covering up a flaw in an energy conservation device that she helped invent, Calisto.
+It has the potential to trigger fatal seizures when used.

+Elena meets with operative Edgar "Bosley" in Hamburg to turn over her findings, but the assassin Hodak ambushes the meeting.
+After a subsequent car chase in which Edgar is shot dead before the car is flipped into the river, the assassin leaves Elena to drown.
+Edgar's protégé, Jane Kano, is also in the car.
+She rescues her and brings her to operative Rebekah "Bosley" with the help of her partner, Sabina Wilson.
+Meanwhile, John, who has since retired from the agency, discovers that Rebekah has tagged him with the agency's specialized subdermal implant tracking device without his knowledge.

 Rebekah tasks Sabina and Jane, joined by Elena, with breaking into Brok's corporate headquarters to steal the remaining Calisto prototypes before they can be duplicated.
-Elena finds one but is forced to use it to escape, accidentally killing the chief of security, Ralph, in the process.
-After learning that Fleming took the other prototypes, Rebekah tracks him to Istanbul, where Jane utilizes one of her old intelligence contacts, Fatima, to locate him.
-They track him to a remote rock quarry, where the supposedly imprisoned Smith is revealed to be Fleming's intermediary for selling Calisto.
+Elena finds one but is forced to use it to escape, accidentally killing the chief of security Ralph in the process.

+After learning that Fleming took the other prototypes, Rebekah tracks him to Istanbul, where Jane uses one of her old intelligence contacts Fatima to locate him.
+They first seek him at a horse racetrack, where he doesn't seem to find a buyer.

+Later, they track him to a remote rock quarry, where the supposedly imprisoned Smith is revealed to be Fleming's intermediary for selling Calisto.
 Hodak is also present and kills Fleming before the Angels break up the sale.
 Rebekah suddenly disappears, allowing Smith and Hodak to escape with the prototypes.